jonezy/mini-calculator/README.md

 This project is built using backbone, underscore and jquery (same as mini.ca)

+#### Potential Problems

+1. All of the calculator code for buildmymini.ca is spread across multiple files.
+  - helpers, vehicles, calculator etc.
+2. The buildmymini.ca calculator depends on buildmymini.ca data
+  - Going to have to externalize all the data.
+3. This might not even work/be possible.

 # Goals

 1. The ability to do this: